openvinotoolkit/open_model_zoo/models/intel/person-vehicle-bike-detection-crossroad-yolov3-1020/description/person-vehicle-bike-detection-crossroad-yolov3-1020.md

 from this [repository](https://github.com/david8862/keras-YOLOv3-model-set)
 and converted to TensorFlow\* framework.

-This model was pretrained on COCO\* dataset with 80 classes and then finetuned for Person/Vehicle/Bike detection.
+This model was pre-trained on [Common Objects in Context (COCO)](https://cocodataset.org/#home) dataset with 80 classes and then fine-tuned for
+Person/Vehicle/Bike detection.

 ## Example